 The financial industry is facing challenging times.
 Statistics show as little as 32% of people have confidence in banks.
 Whilst this could be due to a number of reasons, a new study shows 40% of financial services businesses are failing to implement data initiatives due to a lack of skills.
 Subsequently, 19% of business decision makers claim they have lost customers as a result of poor data.
 Find out below why data consolidation is important for financial services in our latest blog:

 1. Improves Customer Experience

 Customer experience (CX) is all the rage across every industry, and we doubt very much that things will change any time soon.
 Through natural data decay and the numerous touch points that consumers have with your business, data can become duplicated.
 If you have more than one address for a customer, how do you know which one is correct?

 If you misdeliver marketing or important documentation, your customers are likely to lose faith in you.
-Considering that 89% of customers stop doing business with an organisation after a bad experience, consolidating your database and ensuring you hold the correct data will help you improve CX.
+Considering that 89% of customers stop doing business with an organisation after a bad experience, consolidating your database and ensuring you hold the correct data through regular data cleansing will help you improve CX.

 2. Drives Revenue Growth